+Have you noticed pink discharge, during your period or even after its over?
 For women, vaginal discharge is part of a normal monthly cycle.
 It changes in amount, color and texture at different times in the month.
 But when that period blood color changes to pink, it could be a sign of a bigger problem brewing.

 Period Blood Color: Mid-Cycle Spotting or Menstruation?

+But many women experience discharge outside of their periods.
 If you notice mid-cycle vaginal discharge, it’s hard to tell what’s going on.
 Is it your period coming early?
 Or is it discharge?
 Here’s where paying attention to color can help you get a better picture of your health.

 Now, these are all times when spotting is a normal part of your menstrual cycle.
 But, sometimes, pink discharge is a sign of an underlying health condition.
 And if that’s the case, it’s best to see your doctor right away.

-Pink Vaginal Discharge and Your Health
+Vaginal Pink Discharge and Your Health

 Pink vaginal discharge usually contains trace amounts of blood.
 And bleeding outside of your period could be a sign of a problem.